 - Multiple symptoms are typical in most cases of hypersensitivity

 Diagnosis is complicated by:4

 - Variable presentation with nonspecific symptoms

-- Concomitant use of other antiretroviral medications with overlapping adverse event profiles
+- Concomitant use of other antiretroviral medications whose adverse event profiles overlap

 * ViiV Healthcare does not recommend, endorse or accept liability for sites controlled by third parties.